 Day in Africa

-A collection of online resources to support teaching about Africa.
-The links can help you find African news sites, lesson plans, topic-specific resources, and much much more.
+A list of online resources to support the discovery of African news sites, lesson plans, topic-specific resources, and much more.